Korean War Legacy Project

 Most Dangerous Moment

 Bezuneh Mengestu recounts his most dangerous moment caught behind the lines by the Chinese.
-His unit was sent to spy on Chinese movements and did not realize they had travelled past their boundaries.
-The Chinese opened fire on their truck but they refused to surrender.
+He explains his unit was sent to spy on Chinese movements and did not realize they had travelled past their boundaries.
+He states the Chinese opened fire on their truck but they refused to surrender.

 What Makes Ethiopian Soldiers Different?

 Bezuneh Mengestu describes what he believes make an Ethiopian soldier unlike others who fought in Korea.
-He discusses the respect and reverence they had for their emperor who sent them with the command to "kill or be killed".
-They were taught to never surrender and never leave any man behind.
+He discusses the respect they have for their commanders and emperor who sent them with the command to "kill or be killed."
+He explains they were taught to never surrender and never leave any man behind.

 Charles Carl Smith